Planning Tools & Resources

 For questions regarding the financial aid application, call 1-800-4-FED-AID (1-800-433-3243) or go to www.fafsa.ed.gov/help.htm

 Cal Grants are one of the smartest ways to get cash for college, as it's money you don't have to pay back and is guaranteed.
-If you're a graduating high school senior or recent graduate, meet academic, financial and eligibility requirements and submit two forms by March 2, you are guaranteed a Cal Grant!
+If you're a graduating high school senior or recent graduate, meet academic, financial and eligibility requirements, apply for FAFSA by March 2, and you are automatically enrolled.
+Homestead sends your GPA to the state for you.
+However, you must opt in on WebGrants4Students once you receive your college admission decisions, or after you apply for community college.

 - Tuition Funding Resources